Courses I’ve taken through the Publishing Training Centre (PTC):

 An introduction to developmental editing.
 Assignments covered: how to construct diplomatic queries on a manuscript, how editing for a publisher differs from editing for an individual author, balancing big-picture problems with sentence-level errors, problems common to fiction writing and how to help an author solve them, identifying structural weaknesses and working effectively with novelists.

 This course helped me to consolidate my knowledge of issues common to developmental editing of fiction.
 It gave me an overview of how to conduct a developmental edit for a traditional publisher and an understanding of the roles assigned in an editorial department.
 It also gave me a good understanding of how editing for self-publishers differs from editing for a traditional publisher.
-Additionally, I learned how to effectively and sensitively raise queries with authors as well as how to prioritise my queries.
+Additionally, I strengthened my knowledge of how to effectively and sensitively raise queries with authors as well as how to prioritise my queries.

 Book Mapping for Developmental Editors, taught by Heidi Fiedler, October 2016

-Subsequent to taking this course I began regularly using book maps of varying complexity in my editing, many of which I’ve shared with my clients.
+Subsequent to taking this course I began regularly using book maps of varying complexity in my editing work, many of which I’ve shared with my clients.
 Some of the authors I work with have since gone on to use book mapping and more detailed outlining as part of their creative process.

-Educational webinars I’ve participated in, through the Editorial Freelancers Association:
+Educational webinars I’ve participated in:

-Editing Memoir, Balancing Artistry and Accuracy, given by Melissa Wuske, October 2018
+EFA webinar: Editing Memoir, Balancing Artistry and Accuracy, given by Melissa Wuske, October 2018

 A discussion of the skills required to edit memoir and issues particular to the genre, as well as the market for memoir and how to forge effective partnerships with authors.